Home » Tools » Cabinet Tools » Hands on Guide to the Best Cabinet Jacks for Installing Cabinets

 Buy

 Cabinet jacks are a must to install upper cabinets.
-First, as you can guess, the best cabinet jacks will let you take the weight off you while you clamp and screw the cabinets.
-But, the best cabinet jacks are versatile to be used later for anything to installing microwaves to cast iron extensions on your table saw (I’ve done both).
+First, cabinet jacks take the weight off you while you clamp and screw the cabinets.
+But cabinet jacks are versatile and can be used later for anything from installing microwaves to cast-iron extensions on your table saw (I’ve done both).

 What makes for a great cabinet jack?

-• Durability and construction to withstand abuse during transport
+• Durability and construction to withstand abuse and heavy cabinets

 • Fixed versus articulating feet with pads

-In this guide we’ve purchased and tested jacks to test their use in cabinet installations.
-While professionals may opt for the sturdy T-Jak’s, any DIY project will enjoy the budget price and strong build of the FastCap Upper Hand or Little Hand.
+In this guide, we’ve purchased and tested jacks for cabinet installations.
+While professionals may opt for the sturdy T-Jak, any DIY project will enjoy the budget price and robust build of the FastCap Upper Hand or Little Hand.

 Buying Guide